learn-co-curriculum/bash-tutorial/README.md

 - [More on paths - Wikipedia](http://en.wikipedia.org/wiki/Path_\(computing\))

 Knowing where you are in your terminal - what directory you are working in - is very important.

+(If you said 6 levels to the question above you are right!!)

 ## Commands